-The Sisters is an evening of two one-act operas.
-Two poetic and gripping stories about people who’ve been hard hit by life's circumstances: Puccini’s Suor Angelica and Catharina Backman’s brand new opera On the Other Side of the Sea.
+Systrarna is an evening with two one-act operas.
+Two poetic and gripping stories about people who’ve been hit hard by life's circumstances: Puccini’s Suor Angelica and Catharina Backman’s new opera On the Other Side of the Sea.

 In the first opera, we meet Sister Angelica – the nun who was forced into a convent because she gave birth to an illegitimate child.
 In the second, the foster sisters Siri and Iris, who are separated due to poverty and hunger and never stop longing and looking for each other.

 Both operas are performed by the same ensemble, with soloists and a female choir.

 Direction and stage design by Staffan Valdemar Holm and Bente Lykke Møller.
 Known for their sparse and sincere style, they have staged a number of acclaimed and much-admired productions, including at The Royal Dramatic Theatre (Dramaten) and the Royal Swedish Opera in Stockholm, and at Malmö Opera most recently Aida and La Gioconda.
 In this production they have worked with their long-time collaborator, the prominent lighting designer Torben Lendorph.

 Giacomo Puccini's Suor Angelica is a touching, beautiful opera that deals with loss, guilt and forgiveness.
 It is one of very few operas with only female roles.
 The opera takes place in a monastery in Siena in the 17th century, where the noble Angelica has been imprisoned after giving birth to an illegitimate child.